Mechanical and Aerospace Engineering (MAE)

 Computer-aided analysis and design.
 Design methodology, tolerance analysis, Monte Carlo analysis, kinematics and computer-aided design of linkages, numerical calculations of moments of inertia, design of cams and cam dynamics; finite element analysis, design using Pro-E, Mechanica Motion and Mechanica Structures.
 Prerequisites: grade of C– or better in MAE 130A or SE 101A or BENG 110, MAE 107 or SE 121, and MAE 3, senior standing in engineering major, or consent of instructor.

 This course will teach teams of students how to develop concepts and business plans in the design of new and innovative products.
 Emphasis will be placed on identifying user needs, concept generation, and prototype fabrication.
-Prerequisites: consent of instructor.
+Prerequisites: upper-division standing and consent of instructor.

 MAE 155A.
 Aerospace Engineering Design I (4)